Homotopical models for metric spaces and completeness

 \section{Introduction}

 An unfortunate feature of most conventional categories of metric spaces is that they do not have particularly nice categorical properties.
 For instance, not all limits and colimits exist in categories of metric spaces.
 One way to alleviate these difficulties is to pass to a less restrictive notion of metric spaces.
 In his 1973 paper \cite{Lawvere}, Lawvere noted that the framework of enriched category theory provides a particularly convenient way to do just this.
-If one considers the interval $[0,\infty]$ as a sub-poset of the extended reals, and equips the opposite category with the (closed) monoidal structure given by addition, one obtains a category --- herein denoted $\RR_+$ --- such that $\RR_+$-enriched categories are relaxed analogues of extended metric spaces.
-The resulting axioms require that the ``distance" from any point to itself is $0$, and that the ``metric'' satisfy the triangle inequality, but nothing more.
+If one considers the interval $[0,\infty]$ as a sub-poset of the extended reals, and equips the opposite category with the (closed) monoidal structure given by addition, one obtains a category---herein denoted $\RR_+$---such that $\RR_+$-enriched categories are relaxed analogs of extended metric spaces.
+The resulting axioms require that the ``distance" from every point to itself is $0$ and that the ``metric'' satisfies the triangle inequality, but nothing more.

 Within this analogy, the enriched functors between $\RR_+$-enriched categories correspond to Lipschitz maps of coefficient 1, also called \emph{short maps}.
-The corresponding category $\RR_+\on{-Cat}$ of $\RR_+$-enriched categories is, perhaps unsurprisingly, substantially better-suited to the application of categorical techniques than is the corresponding subcategory of metric spaces.
-Categories enriched over $\RR_+$, which are also sometimes known as \emph{Lawvere metric spaces}, are of interest in applied category theory --- see, e.g. \cite[pg.
-60]{Fritz} or \cite[\S 2.3.3]{SpivakFongSketches}.
+The corresponding category $\RR_+\text-\Cat$ of $\RR_+$-enriched categories is substantially better suited to the application of categorical techniques than is the corresponding subcategory of metric spaces.
+Categories enriched over $\RR_+$---also sometimes called \emph{Lawvere metric spaces}---are of interest in applied category theory (see, e.g., \cite[pg.
+60]{Fritz} or \cite[\S 2.3.3]{SpivakFongSketches}).
 However, the degree to which they offer a chance to apply categorical techniques to metric analysis has been little explored outside of Lawvere's original work \cite{Lawvere} and the subsequent paper \cite{BorceuxDejean}.